agilestacks/secrets-service/README.md

 - cloud keys, service account certificates - depending on a provider;
 - SSH keys, public and private;
-- TLS keys and certificates, including rotation of [Let's Encrypt] issued certs.
+- TLS keys and certificates, including rotation of [Let's Encrypt] issued certs;
 - cross-account trust relationship roles and, optionally, keys to assume the role;
 - admin and special-access users passwords;
 - arbitrary tokens.